Angular Signal Forms Part 1: Getting Started with the Basics

 Signal Forms provide a modern and powerful way to handle forms in Angular applications.

-Getting started is straightforward and simple: Create a signal, derive the form structure and connect it to the template using the Control
+Getting started is straightforward and simple: Create a signal, derive the form structure and connect it to the template using the FormField directive.

 With schema-based validation, we can define all validation rules in a clear and reusable way.